Webperf-se/webperf_core/docs/getting-started-others.md

 # Getting started, other

+PLEASE NOTE: Content in this section are obsolete and/or incomplete.

 ## Hosting webperf_core in the cloud
 * [Get an account on PythonAnywhere and run the code in the cloud](https://www.pythonanywhere.com/?affiliate_id=0007e5c6) - through their “Tasks” function you can automatically run the code for example every day